Harrisonjstreet/dba120-exam1/README.md

 ![Results](ch5_ex6_proof.png)

-In this example, I assigned new credit totals by multiplying an integer by an existing number in the credit_totals fieild

 ---
 ## Exercise 7: [ch5_ex7.sql](ch5_ex7.sql)

+I updated data in a field by setting a new integer to a specified `vendor_id`

 ```
 SELECT * FROM ap.vendors;